leizhang-geo/Global_Urbanization_Impacts_on_Vegetation/README.md

 ## Contact

-For questions and more details of our study please contact the author: Lei Zhang 张磊 (zhanglei@smail.nju.edu.cn)
+For questions and more details of our study please contact the author: Lei Zhang 张磊 (lei.zhang.geo@outlook.com)

 Lei Zhang's [Homepage](https://zlxy9892.github.io/)